Jerbert16/travel-buddy-powered-by-python/README.md

 Once you have a grasp of the weather conditions, use the AI-powered prompt below to create a customized itinerary tailored to your interest.
 Let the artificial intelligence suggest exciting places for you to explore, or use it to help learn some history about the place.

-**Interactive Map:**

-To get a sense of the locations suggested by the AI or to see where you are, utilize the interactive map feature.

 Happy adventuring with Travel Buddy + AI!

 ## Technologies Used